psychopy/psychopy/docs/source/api/visual/circle.rst

 :class:`psychopy.visual.Circle`
 ------------------------------

 Stimulus class for drawing circles.
+This is a lazy-imported class, therefore import using full path `psychopy.visual.circle.Circle` when inheriting from it.

 Overview
 ========